carolcheng124/IS2545_Deliverable5/README.md

-# IS2545_Deliverable5

 ## Vulnerability 1: Cross-Site Scripting/XSS (Reflected)

 ####1.
 What part of the InfoSec Triad does this vulnerability attack (confidentiality, integrity, or availability)?
 Cross-site scripting vulnerability has no impact to confidentiality or availability, and partial impact to integrity, as hackers may write data on the compromised websites by this vulnerability.

 ####2.
 What kind of security attack can exploit this vulnerability (interruption, interception, modification, or fabrication)?
-*Modification and Fabrication(attack on integrity)*: For compromised website, the attackers use known vulnerabilities in web-based applications, exploiting one of these, attackers fold malicious content into the content being delivered from the compromised site.
+**Modification and Fabrication(attack on integrity)**: For compromised website, the attackers use known vulnerabilities in web-based applications, exploiting one of these, attackers fold malicious content into the content being delivered from the compromised site.

 *Interception(attack on confidentiality)*: For end user, the malicious script can access end-users’ any cookies, session tokens, or other sensitive information retained by the browser and used with that site.